candide-guevara/handy-scripts-for-work/scripts/arch_upgrade_procedure.md

 # Archlinux upgrade procedure

 > Should I remove `mhwd` ?
-It just reinstalls the video driver on system update.
+You need this to auto upgrade nvidia drivers !

 ## Enable internet in rescue mode